CosmWasm/cosmwasm/docs/STORAGE_KEYS.md

 cw-storage-plus, it is time to do a few changes to the Length-prefixed keys standard, without breaking existing users.

-1. Remove the single component `to_length_prefixed` implementation and fully commit to the multi-component version.
-This shifts focus from the recursive implementation to the compatible iterative implementation.
+1. **Removal of Single Component Implementation:** The `to_length_prefixed` single-component version will be deprecated in favor of the multi-component `to_length_prefixed_nested` approach.
-2. Rename "namespaces" to just "namespace" and let one namespace have multiple components.
+2. **Terminology Adjustment:** The term "namespaces" will be simplified to "namespace", encompassing multiple components.
-3. Adopt the combined namespace + key encoder `namespaces_with_key` from cw-storage-plus.
+3. **Adoption of Combined Encoder:** The `namespaces_with_key` function from `cw-storage-plus` will be the standard for key encoding.
-4. Add a decomposition implementation
+4. **Decomposition Feature:** Introduction of a feature to decompose keys for enhanced flexibility.

 Given the importance of Length-prefixed keys for the entire CosmWasm ecosystem, those implementations should be maintained in cosmwasm-std.
 The generic approach